pism/pism/doc/sphinx/contributing/how-to.rst

    * - `pism::array::Array3D`
      - scalar 3D fields (usually within the ice)

 Please see the documentation of these classes for more info.
-The base class `IceModelVec` is a virtual class, so code should use the above derived classes.
+The base class `array::Array` is a virtual class, so code should use the above derived classes.

-To create a scalar field, for example, one needs to create an instance of `IceModelVec2S` and then set its metadata:
+To create a scalar field, for example, one needs to create an instance of `array::Scalar` and then set its metadata:

 .. code-block:: c++